Most PM Resumes Never Reach a Human - Here's Why

 The human stage: surviving the 6-second scan

-Let's say your resume makes it past the ATS.
-Congratulations — you're in the top 25%.
+Let's say your resume ranks high enough to be seen.
 But now you face the next filter: a recruiter spending 6-8 seconds deciding whether to read further.

 In those seconds, they're looking at: